6 products

 - +

-Why shouldn’t you sleep with a cup?
+Why shouldn’t you sleep with a cup in?

 The menstrual cup is an internal hygiene product that collects and holds blood in its reservoir.
 If blood is kept too long, bacteria can develop.
 This creates a favorable environment for TSS or toxic shock syndrome.
 So it's recommended to empty and clean your cup every 6 hours maximum